RichardLitt/the-travel-shelf/README.md

 ## Install and usage

-Built with a React front-end using Sass and a Node/Express backend Persistent data stored in a MongoDB database hosted on mlab.com

-The Database URI connection scheme is loaded as an environment variable named `MONGODB_URI`.
-In a local environment, the `MONGODB_URI` variable can be loaded from a `.env` file located in the root directory.
-To start, `touch .env` and then get a connection scheme URI from either your own database, or mLab, or by contacting @VernL.

-Node version: v8.9.1.
+On first run, install gatsby cli globally `npm install --global gatsby-cli`.

 Run `npm install` to install dependencies.

-Run `npm run dev` to run app in development mode.

-Finally, open http://localhost:3000 to view the app in the browser.

-### Sass

-To run Sass, use `npm run watch-css`.

-### Testing

-`npm run test`
+Run `gatsby develop`.

 ## Live Site

-This is hosted on Heroku, at https://the-travel-shelf.herokuapp.com/.
+The site is hosted on Netlify.
 Contact Richard if you need access or want to change something.
-The URL is forwarded to thetravelshelf.com, and automatically builds on `master`.

 ## Contribute